Sugar Beaster

 Sugar Album Reviews

-After leaving Hüsker Dü, Bob Mould released a couple of solo albums, before forming another power trio.
-Unlike Hüsker Dü, where Grant Hart was an important songwriter and vocalist and Greg Norton was also central to the band’s sound, Sugar is Mould’s show; his two new recruits, bassist David Barbe and drummer Malcolm Travis are unobtrusive and stay out of the limelight.
+After leaving Hüsker Dü, Bob Mould released a pair of solo albums, before forming another power trio.
+Unlike Hüsker Dü, where Grant Hart was an important songwriter and Greg Norton was central to the band’s sound, Sugar is Mould’s show.
+His two new recruits, bassist David Barbe and drummer Malcolm Travis, are unobtrusive and stay out of the limelight.

 Sugar Album Reviews